microsoft/Windows-driver-samples/filesys/miniFilter/minispy/README.md

 ---
 topic: sample
-description: A tool to monitor and log any I/O and transaction activity that occurs in the system.
+description: "A tool to monitor and log any I/O and transaction activity that occurs in the system."
 languages:
 - cpp
 products: